lumenvox/speech-sample-python/README.md

 how the Batch Mode ASR example is used.
-This batch-mode is sometimes called offline transcription mode may be slightly more efficient and faster than realtime streaming, but requires all the audio be sent at once, so may or may not be suitable for you use case.
+This batch-mode is sometimes called offline transcription mode may be slightly more efficient and faster than realtime streaming, but requires all the audio be sent at once, so may or may not be suitable for your use case.

 ## Text To Speech Example